zofiyacodes/ecommerce-react/README.md

 Contains reusable packages and utilities that can be shared across different parts of the project.

-### `utils`

-Includes utility functions and helper methods used throughout the project.

 ### `grafana`

 Contains configuration files and dashboards for monitoring application metrics using Grafana.